UPPS No. 02.02.05

 The institutional official (see Section 02.11) shall maintain awareness of people or organizations that may illegally interfere with legitimate institution activities involving the care and use of animals.
 This official should be informed of such activities elsewhere and be prepared to act in the event of such an occurrence at Texas State.

 The policy set forth in this document will be changed as required by future changes in federal law.

 – Guide for the Care and Use of Agricultural Animals in Research and Teaching, Third Edition, 2010, or succeeding revised editions, developed by the Federation of Animal Science Societies.

-– A quorum of the Institutional Animal Care and Use Committee.
+– Texas State’s Institutional Animal Care and Use Committee.
 The IACUC is not a law enforcement agency.

 – Texas State University.